Degenerate-Games/shadows-below/CONTRIBUTING.md

 ### Other Situations

-If there is not an open Issue and it does not make sense to open an Issue the branche's name should be an all lowercase short summary of the goal of the branch with spaces replaced with dashes (`-`).
+If there is not an open Issue and it does not make sense to open an Issue the branch's name should be an all lowercase short summary of the goal of the branch, with spaces replaced with dashes (`-`).
 For example when creating this file there was not an open issue so the branch `add-contributing-document` was created so that changes could be made before merging into the `main` branch.

 ## Commits and Commit Messages

-The changes made in a commit should typically be able to be summed up in less than 50 characters, of more space is needed be sure to separate the message into a summary and description in either GitHub Desktop or the CLI.
-Refrain from having commit messages to the effect of `Fixed a bunch of things`, elect instead to explain each of those things in separate commits or, if that is not reasonable, a better explanation in the commit description.
+Typically the changes made in a commit can be summed up in less than 50 characters, if more space is needed be sure to separate the message into a summary and description in either GitHub Desktop or the CLI.
+Refrain from having commit messages to the effect of `Fixed a bunch of things`, elect instead to explain each of those things in separate commits or, if that is not reasonable, provide a better explanation in the commit description.

 ## Code Styling and File names